allanvalk/blackfish-fire-support/README.md

 * ~~`laserTarget casOperator != objNull` condition doesn't care if laser off, because for some reason laser target constantly exits at unknown coordinates.~~ - Fixed
 * Make sure unit has designator batteries and laser designator is **on**.
 * Support of this script in **multiplayer** or on a **dedicated server** is not tested.
+* Script conflicts with AI addons because they generate new waypoints.
+Addons that are supported: `[VCOM AI]`